byu-imaal/dohjs/docs/README.md

 ## makeQuery(qname, qtype) ⇒ <code>object</code>
 Make a DNS query message of type [object](object) (see [dns-packet](https://github.com/mafintosh/dns-packet)).
 Use this before calling [sendDohMsg](#sendDohMsg)
 <br>
-The recursion desired flag will be set, and the ID in the header will be set to a random number.
+The recursion desired flag will be set, and the ID in the header will be set to zero, per the RFC ([section 4.1](https://tools.ietf.org/html/rfc8484#section-4.1)).

 **Kind**: global function
 **Returns**: <code>object</code> - The DNS query message